XMASTEr1432/XMASTEr1432.github.io/html.md

 		  location.href = "index.html"
   }
 ```
 Ok ok I understand that you can be a little confused here.
-Ok im gonna try to explain it.</br>
+Ok im gonna try to explain it.<br/>
-Command switch contains cases that contain code. </br>
+Command switch contains cases that contain code. <br/>
-When the statement is correct the</br>
+When the statement is correct the <br/>
 >case "imahackerman":
 	text = "ACCESS GRANTED";
 	break;
-code is executed </br>
+code is executed <br/>
-Ok it's easier to explain it that way.</br>
+Ok it's easier to explain it that way. <br/>
 It's just like if statements in Python or C#.
 For example:
 ```python
 a = "something"
 if a = something:
 	print("something")
 ```
-Do you get it now? </br>
+Do you get it now? <br>
 Ok cool.
 Lets move on.
 ```html
 default: